Holiday cottages in Lyme Regis

 Lyme Regis has a Mediterranean climate, with temperatures often much higher than in other parts of the country.
 If you’re hoping to take in some of this famous coastline in British sunshine, it’s best to book your Lyme Regis holiday letting between June and October, when rainfall is at a minimum and temperatures are relatively warm.
 The summer season is kicked off with the weekend music festival Jazz Jurassica in May and finishes with the Food Rocks Festival in September, which showcases local seafood and other ingredients.
 When long summer days turn to crisp autumn ones, temperatures start to dip and the chance of rain increases.
 But a cold-weather coastal trip to Lyme Regis can be just as enjoyable if you bundle up and refuel with cosy pub lunches by the fire.

-What are the top things to do in Lyme Regis?
+Top things to do in Lyme Regis

 The Cobb